Samuel Elbert

-Samuel Elbert (1740 – November 1, 1788) was an American merchant, soldier, slave owner, and politician from Savannah, Georgia.

-Elbert fought in the Revolutionary War, commanding the victorious American colonial forces in a naval battle near St. Simons Island, Georgia on April 19, 1778.
+Samuel Elbert (1740 – November 1, 1788) was an American merchant, military officer and politician from Savannah, Georgia.
+During the Revolutionary War, Elbert rose to the rank of major general in the Georgia militia and colonel in the Continental Army, commanding the victorious colonial forces in a naval battle near St. Simons Island, Georgia on April 19, 1778.
 He was wounded and captured at the Battle of Brier Creek the following year, though he regained his freedom in a prisoner exchange.
-He rose to the rank of major general in the Georgia militia and colonel in the Continental Army.
 He was brevetted a brigadier general after the end of the war.

-Samuel Elbert was an original member of the Society of the Cincinnati of the State of Georgia.
+Elbert was an original member of the Society of the Cincinnati of the State of Georgia and a Freemason.
+His name appears on the 1779 Masonic membership roles of Solomon's Lodge No. 1 at Savannah, along with James Jackson, Governor John A. Treutlen, and Archibald Bulloch.
+Elbert also served as the last Provincial Grand Master of the first English Provincial Grand Lodge of Georgia in 1785.
 In 1784, he was elected to the United States Congress, but declined to serve because he did not consider himself physically fit for the task.
-He did later serve a term as the Governor of Georgia.
+He later served a term as the governor of Georgia.

-Elbert was a Freemason.
-His name appears on the 1779 Masonic membership roles of Solomon's Lodge No. 1 at Savannah along with James Jackson, Governor John A. Treutlen, and Archibald Bulloch.
-Elbert also served as the last Provincial Grand Master of the first English Provincial Grand Lodge of Georgia in 1785.

-Life
+Early life

-Born in 1740 November 1 in Savannah, Province of Georgia, Samuel Elbert was the son of Baptist minister William Elbert and his wife, Sarah Greenfield.
-Elbert’s parents died in South Carolina when he was fourteen.
-He traveled back to Savannah.
+Born on November 1, 1740 in Savannah, Province of Georgia, Samuel Elbert was the son of Baptist minister William Elbert and his wife, Sarah Greenfield.
+Elbert’s parents died in South Carolina when he was fourteen, after which he traveled back to Savannah.